devjhex/EloquentJS/README.md

 ## Structure of the project

 The project has a number of folders.
 Each folder is named after a chapter in the book.
 Each of the folders contain numerous files according to the number of exercises in the chapter and each file is named after an exercise title in the book.
+The exercise files have comments showing what's going on in the code.